CorbitSampson/Oscillatory_Excitable_Opinion_Dynamics/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 	This repository contains all code used for the generation of data and figures of in C.R.
 Sampson, J.G.
 Restrepo, and M.A.
 Porter, Oscillatory and Excitable Dynamics in an Opinion Model with Group Opinions.
-	It also includes the figures as they appear in the article as .png files and the data for figures 2, 3, 4, and 9 which all have very long runtimes to produce for the generator files.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 	Dependences and Acknowledgments:
-  	    Fig_8_data_generator_and_builder.m depends on the jacobianest.m file for numerical computation of the Jacobian matrix by John D'Errico.
+  	    Fig_8_generator_and_figure.m depends on the jacobianest.m file for numerical computation of the Jacobian matrix by John D'Errico.
 This file is available through MathWorks file Exchange at https://www.mathworks.com/matlabcentral/fileexchange/13490-adaptive-robust-numerical-differentiation.